brentd09/Documents/RegEx/RegularExpressions_Explained.md

 <BR>

 # RegEx Syntax
 Each character in the RegEx pattern (string) matches one character unless it has a quantifier after it, quantifiers can be very specific or very general.
-RegEx patterns can match any where in a givien string of characters, without anchors in the RegEx string the match coul be at the start, at the end or even in the middle of the matching string.
+RegEx patterns can match any where in a givien string of characters, without anchors in the RegEx pattern the match coul be at the start, at the end or even in the middle of the matching string.

 ## Basic topics